• Skip to primary navigation

 Preparing your Veggies

-Prepare all your veggies ahead of time.
-Cooking with fresh plant-based ingredients is a super rewarding process due to the prep time.
-Be patient and treat the preparation as a separate event.
+Cooking with fresh, plant-based ingredients does take a while due to the massive amount of slicing and dicing involved in the preparation, but the end result is super rewarding.
+The smaller your veggies are chopped, the more flavors will be released into your vegan chili, so take your time and treat the preparation as a separate event.
 My recipe involves roasting peppers on the stovetop, dicing all the onions, stripping corn from the cob, and rinsing the beans.
-This could all take about an hour of time.
-Also, have lots of bowls on hand to contain everything.
-Everything needs to be out and ready to add at a moment’s notice.
+This could all take an hour or so.
+Also, have lots of bowls on hand to contain your veggies, so everything is ready to be added at a moment’s notice while you build flavors.

 roasted poblano peppers